Jihlava: Sights

 Thanks to its building development, Gothic, Renaissance and Baroque buildings are located next to each other in Jihlava.
-The historic centre is formed by Masarykovo Square and its surroundings.
+The historic centre is formed by the square Masarykovo náměstí and its surroundings.
 In the past it was delimited by walls, some of which have been preserved to this day.
 The zwinger was modified into a park.
 The only surviving gate of the five is the Gate of the Holy Mother.

-The square is the third largest city square in the country with an area of 36653 m2.
+Masarykovo náměstí is the third largest city square in the country with an area of 36653 m2.
 In the middle of the square is a plague column from 1690 and two fountains from 1797.

-The landmarks of the square are the city hall and Church of Saint Ignatius of Loyola.
-The city hall with Gothic core has served its purpose since 1425.
+The main landmarks of the square are the city hall and Church of Saint Ignatius of Loyola.
+The city hall with a Gothic core has served its purpose since 1425.
 It was rebuilt and extended several times.
 In the mid-16th century, a turret with clock was added, a Gothic hall was established and the façade was decorated by a large Renaissance fresco.
 In 1786, the second floor was added, the fresco was overlaid by new façade, and the large Gothic hall was split in half by the wall.

 Jihlava Zoo was founded in 1982.
-It breeds about 250 species of animals.
+It breeds about 260 species of animals.

 Ecclesiastical monuments

 The early Gothic Church of Saint James the Great from the 13th century is one of the symbols of Jihlava.
 The Chapel of Our Lady of Sorrows was added to the church in 1702.
 In 1725, the church became a parish church.
 It has two towers, 63 m and 54 m high.
 The higher tower is open to the public as a lookout tower.
-The bell in the belltower called Zuzana is the second largest bell in Moravia.
+The bell in the belltower, called Zuzana, is the second largest bell in Moravia.
+For its value, the church is protected as a national cultural monument.

 The oldest church is the Church of Saint John the Baptist.
 It was founded around 1200 together with the original village on the left bank of the Jihlava River.
 It was rebuilt several times, its current appearance is a result of Baroque reconstruction from the late 18th century.

 The Friars Minor Church of the Ascension of the Virgin Mary was built after 1250.
 Today the originally Gothic church has a Baroque appearance.
 Since 1784, it has been a parish church.

 The Church of Saint Ignatius of Loyola on the city square was built in the early Baroque style in 1683–1689 for the Jesuits.
 Next to the church is a former Jesuit dormitory built in 1699–1711.

 The Dominican Church of the Exaltation of the Holy Cross was founded in 1247.
 The Church of the Holy Spirit was built in the Renaissance style in 1547 and rebuilt in the Mannerist style in 1661.
 The Evangelical Church of Saint Paul is a neo-Gothic building, built in 1875–1878.

 The only preserved Jewish monument is the Jewish cemetery.
 It was founded in 1869 and contains over 1,000 tombstones, including the tombstones of the parents of Gustav Mahler.